ATSchell/CSC-462-Project/README.md

 - Currently, processing is done on Arbutus inside Docker containers with 1 master and 2 works but can scale up

+- Query coordinates for two corners from EarthDaily mosaic, downloads the 32-bit image then processed NDVI and returns a processed 8-bit PNG

 ### Running the System

 - To run with docker:
-  - Make sure the make sure you have Docker installed and the service is running
+  - Make sure the make sure you have Docker installed, and the service is running
   - From the main directory with docker-compose.yml

     ```docker-compose up d```